timmaffett/smart_packages/README.md

 # The *smart_* Series of Dart Packages

-*This repository is the new home for Dr. Bruno Guigas's smart_XXXX series of packages from pub.dev.*

 --------------------------------------------------------------

 ## Package name: *smart_dialogs*

 This package provides easy-to-use dialogs of various types and some other GUI elements (popups, tables, icon panels) for use in Web applications, based on 'dart:html'.
 An example app displays the rich functionalities inside your browser, the respective source code, available on the pub Web site, will help you to quickly get results for your own applications.

-[Click here](https://smart.specpad.bplaced.net/smart_dialogs/example.html) to run the examples of *smart_dialogs*.
+[Click here](https://timmaffett.github.io/smart_packages/smart_dialogs/example.html) to run the examples of *smart_dialogs*.
 Note: This will not store any cookie or other information on your device.

 [https://pub.dev/packages/smart_dialogs](https://pub.dev/packages/smart_dialogs) for the pub.dev homepage for  *smart_dialogs*.